simawn/comp353-final-project/report.md

 * Account Setting

-A user can change his or her account information such as email and password, as well as changing his or her subscription type, or to change his or her payment method.
+A user can change his or her account information such as email and password, as well as changing his or her subscription type, or his or her payment method.

 * Database Interaction

 Depending on the user type and his or her subscription, a user can query the database of existing jobs and to modify entries.
-For example, an employee can search for and apply to jobs, an employer can post jobs and see who has applied to his or her postings.
+For example, an employee can search for and apply for jobs, while an employer can post jobs and see who has applied to his or her postings.
+The administrator has access to all user information, and can activate or deactivate user accounts.

 * Input Validation

-We have made a sophisticated set of constraints for our input validation.
-For example, we check for if an input credit card has a valid number of digits, if an input email address is of a valid syntax, etc.
+We have put forward a sophisticated set of constraints for our input validation.
+For example, we check for if an input credit card has a valid number of digits, or if an input email address's syntax is valid.

+* Password Encryption
+We encrypt our user passwords, and the administrator has no access to passwords.